 MLA works in partnership with the red meat industry and the Australian Government to deliver marketing, research and development products and services to beef cattle, sheep and goat producers, with the core purpose of fostering the prosperity of the red meat industry.

 At 30 June 2019 MLA had 271 employees across eight countries.
 MLA’s workforce profile reflects a balanced gender profile and age distribution across the organisation.
-More than 52% of employees were from a rural background.
+More than 52% of employees are from a rural background.